Artemis (novel): Film adaptation

 In May 2017, 20th Century Fox (now 20th Century Studios) and New Regency acquired the film rights to the not-yet-published novel, with Simon Kinberg and Aditya Sood attached to produce.
 Phil Lord and Christopher Miller were announced as co-directors in September 2017.
 In July 2018, it was announced that Geneva Robertson-Dworet would write the screenplay.
+During promotion of Project Hail Mary, Lord and Miller revealed that they still plan to direct Artemis in the near future.

 Reviews

 Writing for The New York Times, science fiction author N. K. Jemisin gave a mixed review, writing that the book "is a heist narrative at heart—but it lacks the core elements of modern heist narratives: no team of charming specialists, no surprise plot twists.
 That may be fine for 'hard' science fiction fans who prioritize idea over execution, or who simply crave well-researched technical speculation presented as fiction."
 In contrast, a reviewer for Salon called it "A sci-fi crowd pleaser made for the big screen."

+Writing in Locus, Adrienne Martini was generally positive, praising the world-building and characterization, though finding the stakes of the plot a bit flat.
+Another Locus review, however, by Amy Goldschlager, found that the book didn't live up the expectations set by Weir's past novels, finding aspects of the plotting unrealistic and some "infodumps" contrived.
+Overall, she described the book as "a pleasant, if insufficiently convincing, little caper".

 Awards

-Approximately 35,000 Goodreads readers chose Artemis as the best Science Fiction novel of 2017.
-Artemis won the 2018 Dragon Award for Best Science Fiction Novel and the 2019 Geffen Award for Best Translated Science Fiction Book.
-The novel was also a finalist for the 2018 Prometheus Award.
+Artemis won the 2018 Dragon Award for Best Science Fiction Novel and was a finalist for the 2018 Prometheus Award.
+Didi Hanoch's translation won the 2019 Geffen Award for best science fiction novel translated into Hebrew.